ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

    * Build basic versions of games and obtain user feedback.
    * Create a user login.
    * Continue with documentation with a focus on Sprints and project management.
-   * Relational diagram -> UML diagram.
+   * Cnvert Entity Relationship Diagram (ERD) to Unified Modeling Language (UML) diagram for data model
    * Design API.

 **Attendees:** everyone in attendance.